hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.10.3: Fixed compatibility issue with the LiteSpeed Cache plugin.
+* 1.10.4: Added logic for displaying admin notices in the dashboard.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.10.4 =
+= Updated: 18.03.2025 =
+* **Added:** Logic for displaying admin notices in the dashboard.

 = 1.10.3 =
 = Updated: 12.03.2025 =